coff33ninja/robin/CONTENT_FILTERING.md

 ```
 **⚠️ WARNING**: This will process ALL search results and can result in very high API costs!

+## Automatic Chunking for Large Datasets

+When processing a large number of results (MAX_RESULTS=0 or high values), Robin automatically chunks the data to prevent LLM token limit issues:

+- **Automatic Detection**: If content exceeds ~50,000 characters, it's automatically split into chunks
+- **Smart Splitting**: Content is split at URL boundaries to keep related data together
+- **Multi-Pass Analysis**: Each chunk is analyzed separately, then synthesized into a final report
+- **Progress Tracking**: Console shows chunk processing progress

+This allows you to process hundreds of results without hitting token limits or getting stuck in loops.

 ## Best Practices

 1. **Always set a blocklist** - Include illegal content categories you never want to encounter